release-it/release-it/docs/github-releases.md

 Do not put the actual token in the release-it configuration.
 It will be read from the `GITHUB_TOKEN` environment variable.
 You can change this variable name by setting the `github.tokenRef` option to something else.

+## Prerequisite checks

+First, release-it will check whether the `GITHUB_TOKEN` environment variable is set.
+Otherwise it will throw an error and exit.
+Then, it will authenticate, and verify whether the current user is a collaborator and authorized to publish a release.

+To skip these checks, use `github.skipChecks`.

 ## Release name

 The default release name is `Release ${version}`.
 However, many projects are more creative here.
 It can be set from the